yyu233/StudyNote/Linux/exec().md

   into the new process, then exec() immediately discards them again.
   Because these were shared mappings, the fork() allocates a lot of virtual space but consumes very few new physical pages

+The exec command replaces the current shell process with the specified command.
+Normally, when you run a command a new process is spawned (forked).
+The exec command does not spawn a new process.
+Instead, the current process is overlaid with the new command.
+In other words the exec command is executed in place of the current shell without creating a new process.